sdziallas/comp55/docs/labs/14-Test.md

 ## Running the Junit Test

-To run a Junit test,
+Since we're using JUnit 4, you'll initially need to **right-click** on your project and select *Run As->Run Configuration...*.
+Then change the test runner from JUnit 5 to JUnit 4 and apply the changes.

-you can either use the command shortcut ***Alt-Shift-X, T***, or you can **right-click** on the project in the package explorer and then select, *Run As->JUnit Test*.
+To run a Junit test going forward, you can either use the command shortcut ***Alt-Shift-X, T***, or you can **right-click** on the project in the package explorer and then select, *Run As->JUnit Test*.